 Thyroid Hormone Synthesis

-There are six steps in the synthesis of thyroid hormone, and you can remember them using the mnemonic ATE ICE.
+There are six steps in the synthesis of thyroid hormone, and you can remember them using the mnemonic ATE ICE:

-- Active transport of Iodide into the follicular cell via Sodium-Iodide Symporter (NIS).
+- Active transport of Iodide into the follicular cell via the Sodium-Iodide Symporter (NIS).
 This is actually secondary active transport, and the sodium gradient driving it is maintained by a Sodium-Potassium ATPase.

 - Thyroglobulin (Tg), a large protein rich in Tyrosine, is formed in follicular ribosomes and placed into secretory vesicles.

-- Exocytosis of Thyroglobulin into follicle lumen, where it is stored as colloid.
+- Exocytosis of Thyroglobulin into the follicle lumen, where it is stored as colloid.
 Thyroglobulin is the scaffold upon which thyroid hormone is synthesised.

 - Endocytosis of iodinated thyroglobulin back into the follicular cell.
 Thyroglobulin undergoes proteolysis in lysosomes to cleave the iodinated tyrosine residues from the larger protein.
 Free T3 or T4 is then released, and the Thyroglobulin scaffold is recycled.

 T3 and T4 are the active thyroid hormones.
 They are fat soluble and mostly carried by plasma proteins – Thyronine Binding Globulin and Albumin.
-While T3 is the more potent, it also has a shorter half-life due to its lower affinity for the binding proteins.
+While T3 is the more potent form, it also has a shorter half-life due to its lower affinity for the binding proteins.
 Less than 1% of T3 and T4 is unbound free hormone.
 At the peripheries, T4 is deiodinated to the more active T3.

 T3 and T4 are deactivated by removing iodine.
 This happens in the liver and kidney.
-As T4 has a longer half-life it is used in the treatment of hypothyroidism over T3 as its plasma concentrations are easier to manage.
+As T4 has a longer half-life, it is used in the treatment of hypothyroidism over T3 as its plasma concentrations are easier to manage.